 What to do about it:

-While Oliver finds this a challenge, he’s found he can overcome this challenge by changing his outlook and seeing the flipside of it — learning how to deal with different personalities can bring great personal satisfaction.
+While Oliver finds this a challenge, he’s found he can overcome it by changing his outlook and seeing the flipside of it—learning how to deal with different personalities can bring great personal satisfaction.

 “One of the most rewarding elements of being an agent is successfully adapting to the various personalities one encounters during each and every deal.”